 Wearable technology is still King

 There’s no sign the popularity of wearable technology is going to slow down anytime soon.
-Fitness trackers have heart rate monitors built right in, and when you can easily see your heart rate is in the zone, you know you’re making your workout count.
+Fitness trackers and some smartwatches have heart rate monitors built right in, and when you can easily see your heart rate is in the zone, you know you’re making your workout count.

 Beyond your heart rate activity trackers will also count your steps, monitor your calories burned, and even count your ZZZ’s along with you as you sleep.
 You can also use your fitness tracker to monitor your stress levels, and some are compatible with your voice assistant so you can check your stats without touching your wrist.

 There is nothing so satisfying as the downward dog stretch after a long workout, but sometimes you just want to stretch your muscles and not work up a sweat doing cardio.
 That’s where Yoga comes in.

 There’s so many different kinds of yoga available that you’ll never run out of workouts.
 You can choose Bikram, power, hot, or Iyengar yoga for strength, mobility and stability training.
 There’s even yoga classes offered in fields of goats and alpacas, and while I think that’s interesting as I have alpacas and goat of my own, they’re pretty curious creatures who might want to get into your post with you.